Bobby Boriello: Early years

-Boriello grew up in South Brooklyn, New York, surrounded by mobsters from the Gambino, Genovese, and Colombo crime families.
+Boriello grew up in New York, New York, surrounded by mobsters from the Gambino, Genovese, and Colombo crime families.
 His younger brother Stevie was a close friend of neighborhood gangsters Joseph "Crazy Joe" Gallo, Albert Gallo and Frank Illiano, and after Joey's murder, Stevie was instrumental in securing the crew's South Brooklyn rackets.
 A burly, 6-foot, 3-inch man, Boriello was a feared enforcer for the Gallo gang.

 Gambino crime family

 Between 1967 and 1972, Boriello was arrested six times, on charges of weapons possession, assault, larceny and gambling.

 In the 1980s, Boriello became a made man, or full member, in the Gambino family.
 He quickly developed close relationships with Gotti, Salvatore "Sammy the Bull" Gravano and two brothers, Nicholas Corozzo and Joseph "Jo Jo" Corozzo.
 Boriello and Gotti would often spend weekends together on Long Island, New York, partying, gambling, and attending performances by singer Jay Black, a childhood friend of Gotti.
-Boriello also conducted business at the One Over Golf Club, a social club in Carroll Gardens, operated by Gambino soldier Joseph "Joe Pits" Conigliaro, a paraplegic gangster involved in loan sharking and gambling in the neighborhood who was killed January 23, 1998.
+Boriello also conducted business at the One Over Golf Club, a social club in Carroll Gardens, operated by DeCalvacante associate, Joseph "Joe Pits" Conigliaro, a paraplegic gangster involved in loan sharking and gambling in the neighborhood who was killed January 23, 1998.

 During his early days, Boriello was suspected in several gangland slayings, as well as involvement in extortion, loan sharking and drug trafficking.